elloramir/tsmx/README.md

    pip install -r requirements.txt
    ```

-2. Create a `.env` file with your database credentials:
+2. Create a `.env` file with your database credentials

-3. Initialize database:
+3. Initialize database (you need to have [Postgres](https://www.postgresql.org/) already installed on your machine):
    ```bash
    python setup.py
    ```